The Boy's Own Annual, all 62 volumes, information, links and opinions on the ultimate boy's annual of the 19th and 20th Centuries.

 38 1916 XXXV111 illustrated green OR brown batsman bandito

-40 1918 XL illustrated green Arab Biplane
+40 1918 XL illustrated green OR blue Arab Biplane

 41 1919 XL1 illustrated green goalie renegade